 Cleaning upholstery fabrics

-- Do not use cleaners that contain bleach or solvents.
-These are not suitable for upholstery fabrics.
+- Do not use household cleaners with bleach or solvent, as these are not suitable for upholstery fabric.

-- Do not sit on furniture with clothing that may bleed colourdye into the fabric such as jeans.
+- Do not sit on the furniture with clothing that can release dye (new jeans!).

-- Sharp objects on clothes such as zippers, buttons and buckles can cause irreversible camage.
+- Sharp objects on clothing such as zippers, buttons and buckles can cause irreparable damage.

 - Do not panic in case of stains, but react immediately: immediately dab liquids gently with unbleached kitchen paper or a clean towel.

 - Always treat stains from the outside in.